 - No aspirin or aspirin products can be taken 48 hours before donating, because aspirin affects platelets' ability to function properly.

 - Some other medications affect platelets and may result in a temporary inability to donate.
 Piroxicam (Feldene) use requires a 2-day deferral after stopping.
 The anti-platelet drugs clopidogrel (Plavix), ticlopidine (Ticlid), cilostazol (Pletal), and Aggrenox (dipyridamole) require a 14-day deferral after stopping.
 Brilinta (ticagrelor) requires a 7-day deferral after stopping.
 Effient (Prasugrel) requires a 3-day deferral after stopping.

 - Ibuprofen Motrin, Advil and many other non-aspirin drugs ARE acceptable.

 To be certain a medication is acceptable, call 800-747-5401 and ask to speak to someone in Audit Support.
 Donors must never stop prescribed drugs in order to donate, unless they have cleared this with their doctor.

 Our bodies are constantly replacing platelets so you are eligible to donate once a week, up to 24 times a year.
 Healthy individuals have a surplus of platelets, so removal of this quantity has no adverse affects.

 While donors are eligible to donate more frequently with platelet donations, you don’t necessarily need to commit to giving this often.
 Our recruitment department is happy to work with you to find a donation frequency pattern that works best for you and fits what time you have to donate.

 - Wait 7 days after a platelet donation to give whole blood.

-- Wait 7 days after a whole blood or plasma product donation to donate platelets.
+- Wait 7 days after a whole blood to donate platelets.

 - Wait 28 days after a plasma product donation to donate whole blood.